fivenorth-io/docs/docs/5n-dashboard/install.md

 # Installation

-In order to deploy 5N Dashboard, you will need to complete the following steps:
+To deploy the 5N Dashboard, you’ll need to complete these steps:

-- Configure an OIDC application for the UI of 5N Dashboard.
+- Configure an OIDC application for the 5N Dashboard UI.
-- Install the software into your kubernetes cluster using our public helm chart.
+- Install the software into your Kubernetes cluster using our public Helm chart.
-- Expose the deployment with an ingress
+- Expose the deployment via an ingress.
-- Upcoming: To enable database backup, pass in database address and s3 credential
+- (Upcoming) To enable database backups, provide your database address and S3 credentials.

 ## Setup

-`5N Dashboard` is ideally deployed into the same cluster where your validator runs.
+`5N Dashboard` ss ideally deployed in the same cluster where your validator runs.

-### Create an OIDC application for the UI Frontend
+### Configure an OIDC application for the 5N Dashboard UI.

-Follow the same steps for setting up a [auth0](https://docs.test.sync.global/validator_operator/validator_helm.html#configuring-an-auth0-tenant) or an [External OIDC Provider](https://docs.test.sync.global/validator_operator/validator_helm.html#oidc-provider-requirements).
+Follow the steps for setting up either an [auth0](https://docs.test.sync.global/validator_operator/validator_helm.html#configuring-an-auth0-tenant) or an [External OIDC Provider](https://docs.test.sync.global/validator_operator/validator_helm.html#oidc-provider-requirements).
 Specifically, create a new application similar to the wallet/cns and call it `5N Dashboard UI`.
 Once this has been created, take note of your app URL, its client id and audience.

 Example, with Auth0, the value looks like this